Skip to main content

 • To provide guidance and preparation for entrance to graduate school.

 Invitations to participate in the MCB summer program are sent to the selected qualified applicants by mid-February to mid-March.
-Students should reply with their decision to participate, as well as provide the names of the mentors they would like to be assigned.
-Assignments will be made based upon the needs of faculty preceptors and compatibility of applicants (determined from statement of purpose and recommendation letters).
+Students should reply with their decision to participate within two weeks of notification.
+Assignments will be made based upon the needs of faculty preceptors and compatibility of applicants, determined from the interest areas selected, the statement of purpose and recommendation letters.
 Participants will be notified of their assignment by mid-April allowing students the chance to establish communication with the assigned mentor prior to their arrival.
 Once in the lab, the summer interns will engage in laboratory experiments using a variety of biomedical techniques and instruments.
 The interns will hone their laboratory skills, collect data, make inferences based on their results, and become familiar with the nature of scientific inquiry.
 The summer interns will then present the results of their own independent research projects at the research symposium that is held at the end of the summer.

 Benefits

-• The summer research interns will receive a stipend of $3,500 for the nine-week period.
+• The summer research interns will receive a stipend for the nine-week period.
+The amount is to be determined.

-• Housing will be provided at one of the Vanderbilt University campus dormitories.
+• Housing will be provided at one of the Vanderbilt University campus dormitories and paid for by the program.

 Eligibility